State over Tokens: Characterizing the Role of Reasoning Tokens

 Someone watching from outside the room might completely misunderstand what’s written.
 They might see “CHECK” and assume it means “check the previous step,” when actually that word functions as a private marker—perhaps indicating where to resume after verifying intermediate results.
 They might see a series of numbers without realizing they encode information that has nothing to do with the question in their direct meaning.

-This thought experiment is a useful way to picture how LLMs use language to reason.
+The analogy maps cleanly onto token-by-token generation.
 The problem is the user input.
 The words on the whiteboard are the “reasoning tokens” (the technical term for the pieces of text the model generates), the memory wipe after each word reflects that the model doesn’t maintain internal state between words except for these tokens.
 The 10 seconds of thinking time corresponds to the model’s computational capacity when generating each word.

 Introducing State over Tokens